-David is currently Head of School at Meden School.
-He has transformed Meden School, leading it out of special measures and delivering sustained improvement that saw Meden as one of the 10 most improved schools nationally.
+David is currently Principal at Djanogly City Academy.
+He previously led Meden School in Market Warsop out of special measures and delivered sustained improvement that saw Meden as one of the 10 most improved schools nationally.
 He was previously Deputy Head at Toot Hill School.
 David specialises in school improvement, curriculum development, appraisal and the use of data to drive improvement.

 Head of School, Toot Hill

 Ashfaq is currently Head of School at Toot Hill School.
 Under his leadership Toot Hill School achieved its best ever examination outcomes, securing results that place Toot Hill in the top 2% of all schools nationally.
 Previously as Deputy Head at Toot Hill Ashfaq led the achievement agenda, consistently securing results that place Toot Hill as one of the highest achieving schools nationally.
 Ashfaq specialises in personalized learning, the use of data, school improvement and school standards.

 Our values are central to developing a positive ethos throughout our group of schools.
 This approach is focused on securing success for all our learners and providing them with the very best life opportunities.

 We believe nothing is more important than making a difference to children.